 Jaguar Sun’s pop-up dinner series has been one of our favorite quarantine pivots.
 And they’re currently serving a menu inspired by the old school steakhouse, which means you can spend a solid two hours here ordering martinis and rounds of oysters.
 We do suggest saving a little room for the other things here, like the Parker House rolls and 40-day aged ribeye.

-The upscale waterfront restaurant has a good amount of outdoor seating (all with a pretty nice view) and they serve oysters on the half shell at both dinner and brunch.
+The upscale waterfront restaurant has a good amount of outdoor seating (all with a pretty nice view) and they serve oysters - which are just $1 all day long on Tuesdays.
 You’ll want to make a reservation here, which you can do online.
 And if you’re still hungry after your oysters, they’ve got a great grilled snapper and other very good seafood dishes.

 We couldn’t imagine Michael’s Genuine without oysters.
 Thankfully, we don’t have to.
 The Design District restaurant is still serving a daily selection by the dozen and half-dozen along with a very good menu of pizza, roasted fish, and a stracciatella that’ll go real nice with your oysters.
 Come here if you want to feel a little fancy and possibly have a martini or two.
 You should probably make a reservation online.